datajoint/datajoint-python/docs/src/query/project.md

 will have attributes **animal**, **session**, and *stimulus*.

-Renaming is often used to control the outcome of a :ref:`join <join>`.
+Renaming is often used to control the outcome of a [join](join.md).
 For example, let `tab` have attributes **slice**, and **cell**.
 Then `tab * tab` will simply yield `tab`.
 However,